-- 1. Remove all shipping tape from lamps and ensure that all lamp ends are snapped in place. - 2.
-Ensure the evaporator cover is installed correctly with the deck pans installed. - 3.
-Move the case into position, install, adjust superheat, and perform the operational checkout procedures following the instructions within this manual.
+- 1. Ensure the evaporator cover is installed correctly with the deck pans installed. - 2.
+Move the case into position, install, and perform the operational checkout procedures following the instructions within this manual.

 CAUTION: Be careful not to damage the factory-installed end while moving the case.
 Use the case lift points on the case to move it to the proper location.